Es löscht das Meer die Sonne aus (The Sea Extinguishes the Sun)

 (The Sea Extinguishes the Sun)

 Es löscht das Meer die Sonne aus, the sea extinguishes the sun.
-A natural gesture of quiet violence.
-Perhaps that is what Berg is after: to cover just enough that seeing becomes a decision.
+A familiar moment that vanishes as we see it.
+Perhaps that is what Berg is after: to show just enough that seeing becomes a decision.